alex-milneski/penalty-kick-analysis-top-5-leagues/README.md

 Both Lyon and Paris St. Germain, 2 teams from the French Ligue 1, have also taken some of the most PKs but have been overperforming the xpG - 1st and 3rd respectively from all teams who have taken at least 40 PKs in a top 5 league.
 This could also help explain how that league has been overperforming the 0.79 xpG.

+ Note: when looking at conversion rates in the context of a league, or for 'best/worst performers' a filter was applied to remove teams that had 5 attempts or less.

  <br>